 However, a financial adviser or intermediary can continue to receive trail commission for advice on investments that you bought before 31 December 2012.

-There are ways to stop or reduce the amount of trail commission you are paying on investments you bought before our changes took effect.
-Some of these include:
+There are ways to stop or reduce the amount of trail commission you are paying on investments you bought before our changes were introduced.

 Sell your investment

 One way to stop paying trail commission is to sell the investment.

 However, you should check whether there are any penalties attached to selling it and consider getting professional advice, such as from a tax expert.

 You could then buy the same or a similar product, which would not include trail commission, due to it being a new purchase.